SEMICONDUCTOR MARKET Outlook 2023: The worst of the chip shortage is over

 Geopolitical factors are also expected to pose a risk to the semiconductor industry for the coming year from both the supply-side and demand-side.
 Growing tensions between the U.S. and China have made semiconductors a geopolitical risk flashpoint, prompting the U.S. and Europe to introduce various legislative efforts that seek to safeguard domestic semiconductor production in the long-term.

+So, is the end of the semiconductor shortage in sight in 2023?
 Despite potential challenges to come, the overall mood is positive.
 65 % of executives surveyed said that they think the semiconductor shortage will ease in 2023, with 15 % stating that they believe supply and demand have already been balanced for most products.
 Only 20 % think that the shortage will continue into 2024.

 Recent news of a so-called “chip glut” in the consumer electronics space supports this as inflationary pressures and a looming recession have forced people to cut back on their spending.
 This situation is the diametric opposite of that from a year ago, when electronics manufacturers were struggling to get hold of critical microchips.
 That said, the automotive space is one area where semiconductor shortages remain problematic, forcing carmakers to extend their waiting lists and continue shipping vehicles without certain features and components.